8base/Documentation/docs/frontend/app-components-input-components-text-field.md

 ---
 id: 'app-components-input-components-text-field'
 sidebar_label: 'Text Field'
+redirect_from: '/frontend/app-components/input-components/text-field'
-slug: '/frontend/app-components/input-components/text-field'
+slug: '/projects/frontend/app-components/input-components/text-field'
 ---

 # Text Field

-The *Text Field* component allows the user to enter and edit text.
+The _Text Field_ component allows the user to enter and edit text.

-The *Text Field* component is used independently or as a form component.
-To use it as a form component, place it within a *Form Block*.
+The _Text Field_ component is used independently or as a form component.
+To use it as a form component, place it within a _Form Block_.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>